-- The higher the CSAT score the better is customer satisfaction.
-You can collect real time customer feedback in scenarios such as: after a customer service conversation or after a support ticket is resolved successfully, to know what is or is not working.
+- The higher the CSAT score, the better is customer satisfaction.
+You can collect feedback in real-time like just after purchase, to know what is or is not working.

-As it said, “Your most unhappy customers are your greatest source of learning.
+Feedback As it said, “Your most unhappy customers are your greatest source of learning.
 Customer feedback is a vital ingredient for the success of every business.

 - Practice collecting customer feedback regularly.
 It will give a clear view of how your business is performing.
 You can identify the gaps between the customers and the business and end up with a product that is sheer perfection.
-It also opens up a conversation with customers and develops a long lasting relationship.
+It also opens up a conversation with customers and develops a long-lasting relationship.

-- You can ask for feedback right after a customer service conversation, after a product demo or after a successful transaction.
-In order to value customer feedback and make it effective you have to analyze and act upon it.
+- You can ask for feedback right after a customer service conversation, after a product demo, or after a successful transaction.
+In order to value customer feedback and make it effective, you have to analyze and act upon it.

 - Collect feedback from customers on a regular basis.
 Further, categorize it and share it with the respective departments to work on it.